mptrsen/Orthograph/README.md

 The HMMER and BLAST output tables are placed in the 'hmmsearch' and 'blastp' subdirectories in the output directory.
 The 'aa' and 'nt' directories are created but left empty.
-A log file called 'orthograph-DATE.log' is created in the 'log' directory.
+A log file called 'orthograph-analyzer-DATE.log' is created in the 'log' directory (or wherever you specified).

 ## 11. Start the reporter

-Make orthograph-reporter executable and run it:
+Make `orthograph-reporter` executable and run it:

 	$ chmod +x orthograph-reporter
 	$ ./orthograph-reporter

-Orthograph-reporter fetches the search results from the database and assigns ortholog relationships by triangulating reciprocal best hits.
-After orthograph-reporter is finished, the output directory contains five
+`orthograph-reporter` fetches the search results from the database and assigns ortholog relationships by triangulating reciprocal best hits.
+After it is finished, the output directory contains five subdirectories:
-subdirectories:

 a) hmmsearch.
 This contains all the HMMsearch output tables.